Shubham-SumFactor/NextJS/README-7.md

 -    if (router.isFallback){
         return <div>Loading....</div>
-    } needs a loading time to doenloaded
+    } needs a loading time to downloaded

+## REfactor   => destructor the prop

+## Adding icons into the dynamic pages with place . rating and meighborhood mentioned